otownsend455/cognitive_datasci/README.md

 Used Jupyter.

-Please read COG260_project_final_report.pdf for a better understanding of the goal of this project and statistical conclusions made.
+Please read COG260_project_final_report.pdf for a better understanding of the goal of this project and the statistical conclusions made.